kiddjsh/cygwinTinyWebServer/README.md

 # The serve_static Function

 Tiny serves four different types of static content: HTML files, unformatted text files, and images encoded in GIF and JPEG formats.
 The serve_static function sends an HTTP response whose body contains the contents of a local file.
-The function determines the file type by inspecting the suffix in the file name (line 7) and then send the response line and response headers to the client (lines 8–12).
+The function determines the file type by inspecting the suffix in the file name and then send the response line and response headers to the client.
 A blank line terminates the headers.

 ```c
 /*